emqx/emqx-docs/en_US/deploy/install-centos.md

 # CentOS/RHEL

-This section guides you on installing and starting EMQX on CentOS/RHEL system.
+This page guides you on installing and starting EMQX on CentOS/RHEL system.

 Supported versions: